Climate Beneficial™ Standards

 Standards Document

-Our cotton system LCA is in accordance with ISO 14044 and ISO 14067 standards and has undergone a panel review.
+Our cotton system Life cycle Assessment is in accordance with ISO 14044 and ISO 14067 standards and has undergone a panel review.
 The San Joaquin Valley annually cultivates almost 200,000 acres of cotton, contributing significantly to California's status as one of the leading cotton-producing states in the U.S. In response to the environmental impact of prevalent conventional agricultural practices, we aim to re-imagine cotton cultivation in California.

 LCA-Backed